Home Sun, Moon & Space Eclipses Samoa Apia Sep 7, 2025

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in Apia.
+The animation shows what the eclipse approximately looked like in Apia.
 Stages and times of the eclipse are outlined below.
-All times are local time (WST) for Apia.
+All times were local time (WST) for Apia.

 TimePhaseEventDirectionAltitude